dbactual/thomaspaine-www/content/works/common-sense.md

    To say that the commons is a check upon the king, presupposes two things:

-   *First* $mdash; That the king is not to be trusted without being looked after, or in other words, that a thirst for absolute power is the natural disease of monarchy.
+   *First* &mdash; That the king is not to be trusted without being looked after, or in other words, that a thirst for absolute power is the natural disease of monarchy.

-   *Secondly* $mdash; That the commons, by being appointed for that purpose, are either wiser or more worthy of confidence than the crown.
+   *Secondly* &mdash; That the commons, by being appointed for that purpose, are either wiser or more worthy of confidence than the crown.

    But as the same constitution which gives the commons a power to check the